liam-white-17/capstone-chess-ai/README.md

 All components were built using python3.
 Apart from those built in to python, no external libraries were used as of 3/14/21.

-At this time, the only available AI agent is the 'RandomAgent'.
-As its name implies, the RandomAgent does not behave intelligently and randomly selects a legal move for its color.
-While the RandomAgent moves out of check, it does not assign any special weight to moves that capture pieces or win the game, making it quite easy for even an unskilled player to beat.

-Upon completion, the AI should make use of the minimax algorithm to make intelligent moves in an effort to win games.

 ## Usage
 Launching a game is straightforward.
 For a two person human game, simply run as follows:
 ```
-python chess.py
+pypy3 chess_ai.py
 ```
+**It is _strongly_ recommended that you use [pypy](https://www.pypy.org/) to run the AI as using the default python interpreter will result in significantly longer waits for the AI to make a move.**

-The command line will then display a board like the following:
+When first booting up the game, the command line will display a board like the following:
 ```

          a b c d e f g h